wistia/wistia-open-docs/_posts/hubspot.md

 Here's HubSpot's guide on adding your [tracking code](http://knowledge.hubspot.com/getting-started-with-hubspot/how-to-install-the-tracking-code-on-a-generic-website).

+{{ "The HubSpot tracking code can't be added to Wistia media pages.
+You'll need to embed your video in the wild in order to add the tracking code!" | alert }}

 Still not working?
 We're happy to help!
 [Give us a holler](http://wistia.com/support/contact), and we'll jump on the case. :)